UCR-Robotics/ee144/docs/lab8.rst

       -  \+30% Obtain the correct waypoints (Please print your final path).
       -  \+30% Obtain an optimal trajectory based on the obstacles positon.
-   -  \+ 40%  Demo that the task on the real robot
+   -  \+ 40%  Demo the task on the real robot

       -  \+10% Communicate successfully with the real robot
       -  \+10% Navigate via the correct waypoints.